The Individual Participants

 Catalina Ponor scored only a 14.200 on Floor, her first event, and she knew immediately she would not qualify to the final.
 Then she had to wait until the fourth rotation to compete on beam where she posted a 14.900 the highest score up until that moment but she was subsequently passed by other gymnasts and eventually qualified 5th.
 This is Romania only chance of a medal and Romania has never walked out empty handed from an Olympic Games; can Catalina keep the record for Romania?
 It is a very heavy burden for just one gymnast.

 When the last subdivision rolled around, three teams were still in the fight.
-France, that initiated on their best event: bars, had falls and it would soon become clear they would not enter the team final, yet their sole presence was historic as the team had grabbed the last qualifying team spot for the Olympics.
+France, that initiated on their best event: bars, had falls and it soon became clear they would not enter the team final, yet their sole presence was historic as the team had grabbed the last qualifying team spot for the Olympics.
 So the French team was a happy team also because they managed to qualify Marine Boyer into the beam final.

 Japan was also a very happy team because half way into the competition it became clear they would qualify to the team final and even better Mai Murakami entered the Floor final.
 The team finished 7th.